run-ai/fake-gpu-operator/README.md

 The base GPU topology is defined using a Kubernetes configmap named `topology`.

-To customize the GPU topology, edit the configmap:
+To customize the GPU topology, edit the Kubernetes configmap by running:

 ```
 kubectl edit cm topology -n gpu-operator